18F/joining-18f/_positions/hud-fellow-user-experience-designer-research.md

 description: UX designer job posting for HUD's innovation fellowship program.
 ---

-*Please note: This role is for the US Department of Housing and Urban Development's innovation fellowship program, not 18F.*
+*Please note: This role is for the U.S. Department of Housing and Urban Development's innovation fellowship program, not 18F.*

 #User Experience Designer, Research